phanhieu2507/saa-03/docs/utils/CloudWatch.md

 ### Export
 -  to s3 up to 12 hours
-- api call is createexporttask
+- api call is create export task
-- use log sbursciptions for real tiome
+- use log subsciptions for real time

 ### Log subscriptions
 - Uses a filter